Metacarpal Bones

 The volar surface is flat from side to side and presents a shallow vertical groove, which communicates with the anterior groove through the foramina described above.
 This surface is in contact with the superior sesamoidean ligament.

 The borders are medial and lateral and rounded.
-The latter, at its upper part has the lateral small metacarpal attached to it posteriorly.
+The latter, at its upper part, has the lateral small metacarpal attached to it posteriorly.

-Proximal extremity
+Proximal Extremity

 Metacarpal bone of Ox- Proximal extremity (Left)

-The medial facet is larger and corresponds to the second and third carpal and lateral to the fourth carpal.
+The medial facet is larger and corresponds to the second and third carpal, and the lateral to the fourth carpal.
 At the dorsal aspect of this extremity is the metacarpal tuberosity for the extensor carpi radialis.
 At the postero-medial aspect is a tubercle for the attachment of extensor carpi obliquus.
 The lateral aspect of the volar face bears a small facet for the lateral small metacarpal.

-Distal extremity
+Distal Extremity

 Metacarpal bone of Ox- Distal extremity (Volar face)